Updated: Oct 22, 2021

 Sometimes agents will take a sample along with your query letter (it depends on the agent).
 And a lot of agents only take the query letter—at first.
 After the agent has seen your strong query and wants to read part of your work, they’ll ask for a sample of the actual pages, usually the first few pages or chapters (or a full manuscript).
-When you submit those pages, make sure they are FREE of errors, read really well, and are presentable.
+When you submit those pages, make sure they are FREE of errors and formatted to the agent's liking.
 Remember, these agents read thousands of samples a year.
-Be impressive in your writing and make sure the manuscript is polished and organized before you even pursue an agent.
 They will ask for samples if your letter is strong, sometimes.

 Generally, agents will want your book delivered in manuscript format which is 12pt Times New Roman and double-spaced with 1-inch margins.
 Make sure to indent new paragraphs as well.

 With samples, agents typically don't like attachments (for fear of viruses), and you may be asked to paste your sample in the body of the email.

 Some agents or agencies want a bit more from you when you submit that query.
 It might be a good idea to prepare a synopsis, marketing plan, and author bio as well.
 And, of course, have sample pages/chapters ready.
 Some agents want those pages right along with your query.

 Know The Agent

 If you’ve done your research, you KNOW the agent.
 Read their listing in the Guide To Literary Agents or another reputable source and know what that agent is looking for.
 Follow them on Twitter and read their bio on their agency’s site.
 Know the agent well enough to know whether or not your work is for them.